 Where to Eat: Inman Park Restaurants

 Can’t decide where to start?
-Visit during Inman Park Restaurant Week, held each spring, and you’ll find incredible deals at a variety of spots.
-Other than this particular week you won’t get to try upscale staples like Rathbun’s three-course menu for just $25.Continue to 4 of 6 below.
+Visit during Inman Park Restaurant Week, held each spring, for specials like Rathbun’s three-course menu for just $25.

-Watering Holes: Inman Park Bars
+Where to Drink: Inman Park Bars

 Where to Get a Sweet Fix